Turkish Food in London

 Mainland Turks (1980s-1990s)

-Political instability in Turkey—the 1980 coup, the Kurdish conflict—brought a second wave, this time from Anatolia.
+Political instability in Turkey brought a second wave from Anatolia.
 Many came from southeastern regions with strong culinary traditions: Gaziantep, Adana, Urfa.
-They brought their food with them.

 What Makes It Special